 Confusing titles aside, Chase H.Q.
 II on the Genesis is not a port but a separate game that shares its mechanics with the first game in the series, with some minor differences.
 Instead of being limited to the black Porsche 928 of the original you have a choice of three vehicles, each with their own statistics: a red Ferrari F40, a 4×4 that looks like a Chevy Blazer, and a Mack truck.
 The Ferrari is the fastest but causes the least damage when you ram enemy cars, the 4×4 is the most well-balanced vehicle, and the Mack truck is the slowest but obviously causes the most damage.

-Like the arcade game there are five levels each with a different criminal wanted for crimes such as murder or dealing drugs.
+Like the arcade game, there are five levels each with a different criminal wanted for crimes such as murder or dealing drugs.
 Each level consists of two stages, the first of which requires you to dodge traffic and reach the criminal within a set time limit and the second requires you to crash into their vehicle until it’s incapacitated.
-Unlike the arcade game you won’t just be chasing down sports cars as later enemies include a van with a guy holding a rocket launcher in the back, a monster truck and a tractor trailer.
+Unlike the arcade game you won’t just be chasing down sports cars as later enemies include a van with a guy holding a rocket launcher in the back, a monster truck, and a tractor trailer.
 The enemy statistics help you decide which vehicle you should choose though you’ll usually find yourself requiring the speed of the Ferrari.
 Some levels have snow covered roads that are easier to handle with the 4×4 but it’s still occasionally difficult to catch up to the criminal in time without using one of the three turbos you’re allowed.
-It’s important to hold onto these turbos for as long as you can since they make crashing your opponents much faster and easier.
+It’s important to hold onto these turbos for as long as you can since they make crashing into your opponents much faster and easier.

 Unfortunately, when compared to the arcade game and even other driving games on the Genesis, Chase H.Q.
 II comes off as decent at best.
 Most of this can be blamed on the driving which feels awkward and takes some getting used to.
 The game uses the same scaling tricks and alternating colors on the road as most racers of the time, but it doesn’t do it very well.
 Your speedometer may say you’re traveling over two hundred miles-per-hour, but you won’t really feel like you’re going very fast.
 One of the most annoying parts of the game is where it allows you to fall off the road into water or a nondescript abyss which becomes very frustrating, especially during a heated chase because it leaves little room for error.
 You can also go over jumps at intersections or by hitting certain rocks.
 If you don’t hit them dead-on, your vehicle amusingly goes up on two wheels until you stop or bump something.
 Challenge is also added in the later levels by a helicopter which will try and bomb you Spy Hunter-style.